 When people see our traditional sailing barge for the first time, one of the most often asked questions we hear is “What are those big paddles on the sides for?”

 Well, they are not paddles!
 They are known in English speaking countries as ‘leeboards’.
 The Dutch call them ‘Zwaarden’ which oddly translates to English as ‘Swords’.

 So what are they for?

 When sailing away from the wind they are not needed at all, but when sailing towards the wind one or the other of the boards would be fully lowered.

 Raising and lowering the boards when the boat tacks (changing the side the wind is coming from) has to be done swiftly and at just the right time.
-Get it wrong and the board will not be lowered down into the water enough before the barge starts to press against it.
+Leave it too late and the board will not be lowered down into the water enough before the barge starts to press against it.

 Sailing barge Drifter was built in 1976, as a Lemsteraak by the shipbuilder Blom.
-It is now used in the Falmouth area for short cruises and day sailing.
+It is now used in the Falmouth and Truro area for short cruises and day sailing.
 For further information see the website www.sailingbargedrifter.co.uk